voidshard/wysteria/README.md

 ## Before You Start

-There are three components that a wysteria server uses in conjunction on to work, they are:
+There are three components that a wysteria server uses in conjunction to work, they are:
 - A database for long term storage
 - A 'searchbase' for indexing and running queries against
 - A middleware for ferrying data back and forth between server(s) and client(s)